supertree-toolkit/stk/doc/tutorial.rst

 The next stage is to standardise the taxa - removing synonyms and higher taxa.

+.. note:: The tutorial dataset has a sub file already defined.
+Below is for information only.

 Removing synonyms requires that a "standard" taxonomy is used.
 It does not matter what this is, but it does matter that two taxa that are actually the same taxa have the same name  to avoid artificial inflation of the taxa number and also to improve overlap between the source trees.
 Services such as